Search

 As Bion says, you can call simple thoughts into existence to “neutralize” the thoughts that cause distress.

-Three: The Reality Check
+Four: The Reality Check Quote

 Marcus Aurelius does not strike me as a depressed person.